JosephEoff/josepheoff.github.io/_posts/2019-08-18-Diode_Capacitors_Volts_Pt3.md

 Remember I said the capacitors ate it?
 Well, they ate more this time around.
 I'll go in to the causes and explanations later.
 For now, I'll just say that how much the capacitors eat depends on the load, and my old oscilloscope is more of a load than my voltmeter.

-Lets check the voltages with the meter instead of the scope.
+Let's check the voltages with the meter instead of the scope.

 |Stage 1|Stage 2|Stage 3|
 |-------|-------|-------|